5 ways to experience Reykjavík like a local

 What does Reykjavík got to offer?

 The cyberspace is filled with advice and suggestions on how to make the most of your time in Iceland.
 Dig a little deeper and you will find plenty of tips on what Reykjavík has to offer to the wandering visitor.
-But what is it like to actually live in the capital?
+But what is it like to live in the capital?
 What do the locals enjoy?
 Let’s find out how to experience Reykjavík like a local.

 1. Go to a symphony concert at Harpa concert hall

 The Iceland Symphony Orchestra was founded in 1950 and has distinguished itself as one of the leading Nordic orchestras through its many performances and recordings.
-Each season the orchestra gives around 60 concerts in Harpa concert hall, ranging from international and local tours to school concerts and concerts with renowned conductors and soloist.
+Each season the orchestra gives around 60 concerts in Harpa concert hall, ranging from international and local tours to school concerts and concerts with renowned conductors and soloists.
 Take it all in as you sit in the largest hall in Harpa, Eldborg, and mingle with the locals during the break.
 And if classical music is not your style, Harpa hosts many types of events and concerts that are worth checking out.

 2. Enjoy a walk to Grótta

 Grótta is frequented by many locals.
 The scenery is gorgeous, especially during sunsets and you’ll get to breathe in the sea breeze as you greet the local walking his dog and the biking family dashing by you.
 Bring a packed meal with you and have a picnic at the black beach overlooking the lighthouse.
-The bird life is also fascinating and Grótta is actually a nature reserve because of it.
+The birdlife is also fascinating and Grótta is a nature reserve because of it.

 Close by a foot bath has been carved into a rock, where you can sit by and relax with a beverage of your choice to top off your visit to this western part of the capital area.